Aaakul/anki-mentor/backend/README.md

 ### Create a _.env_ file to save your api keys:

-- For nvidia.nim.py:
+- For gh_marketplace.py:

-  > NV_API=YOUR-TOKEN-GOES-HERE
+  > GITHUB_TOKEN=YOUR-TOKEN-GOES-HERE

-- You can get free limited access of NVIDIA NIM on https://build.nvidia.com/
+- You can get free limited access on https://github.com/marketplace